 Requirements of a Course Designated for Pass/Fail Grading

 Students taking a course on a Pass/Fail basis must satisfy all the course requirements that students taking the course for a regular letter grade must satisfy.

 In keeping with the intended use of Pass/Fail to encourage intellectual exploration, students elect Pass/Fail near the end of the course, rather than at the beginning.
 The deadline for a student to designate a course Pass/Fail is the course’s drop with a “W” grade date.
 Semester-long courses have a consistent drop with a “W” date, and it is published per semester on the official academic calendar of the University Registrar.
 The deadline for non-standard courses, such as half-semester courses, is computed individually and is published by the individual course on the Student Link and Faculty/Staff Link.

-After careful consultation with their advisor and assuming they are eligible to do so, students may designate a course Pass/Fail by completing and signing the Pass/Fail Course Designation Form with the Authorized School Official (see Appendix A).
+After careful consultation with their advisor and assuming they are eligible to do so, students may designate a course Pass/Fail by completing and signing the Pass/Fail Course Designation Form with the Authorized School Official (see Appendix B).
 The form is available in person from the academic advisor.
-Like a grade change form, the Pass/Fail Course Designation Form is not available online.

 Designating a course Pass/Fail is irrevocable as of 5:00 p.m.
 EST on the deadline to withdraw with a “W” date, as described above.